PeterK78/Z2X-Programmer/README.md

 The application provides the following features:

-*  Configuring addresses
+*  Configuration of various addresses
-*  Displaying decoder information like decoder name, software version etc.
-*  Configuring the drive characteristics
+*  Configuration of drive properties
-*  Configuring the motor characteristics
+*  Configuration of motor properties
-*  Configuring function keys
+*  Configuration of the function keys
+*  Configuration of selected sound functions
+*  Configuration of selected lighting functions
+*  Display of decoder information such as decoder name, software version, etc.
-*  Resetting the decoder
+*  Configuration of the protocols
-*  Configuring sound functions
+*  Configuration of security functions
-*  Configuring light functions
+*  Maintenance functions
 *  etc.

+> A detailed list of all supported functions can be found on the following page: [Auflistung der unterstützten Decoderfunktionen](https://github.com/PeterK78/Z2X-Programmer/blob/master/Docs/De/SupportedDecoderFeatures.md).

+User-friendliness is supported with the following functions:

+* The user interface can switch to dark mode
+* A search function helps you to find the functions you need
+* Comprehensible descriptions are available for many configuration options

 ## Supported Decoder Manufacturers
-Z2X-Programmer is universal and is not limited to a specific decoder manufacturer.
-The application offers a wide range of configuration options, which are available for all decoders.
+Z2X-Programmer is universal and not limited to a specific decoder manufacturer.
+The application offers a wide range of configuration options that are available for all decoders.
 Which configuration options are used by a decoder is defined in a decoder specification file.
 The following decoder specification files are currently available:

 * RCN225 compatible decoders
 * ZIMO MS sound decoder